3d Electron Delocalisation in Transition Elements

 - Coloured compounds: partially filled d-orbitals allow d-d electronic transitions that absorb specific wavelengths of visible light

-- Formation of complex ions: transition metal cations can form coordinate bonds with ligands
+- Formation of complex ions: transition metal cations can form covalent coordination bonds with ligands